 Internet sex crimes involve alleged sexual offenses committed or facilitated through electronic means, including computers, smartphones, messaging apps, social media platforms, and file-sharing networks.

-These cases are commonly charged under a combination of:
+These cases are commonly charged under:

 • Florida statutes